serut/meteor-coverage/README.md

 Meteor.importCoverage(function(err) {console.log(err)})
 ```

-## Limitation(s) / open issues

--   `meteor --settings` support
--   Need to add options when exporting
--   No feedback from typescript and coffeescript users

 ## Contributing

 Anyone is welcome to contribute.
-Fork meteor-coverage-app-exemple, make and then submit a pull request.
+Fork meteor-coverage-app-exemple (or use an empty meteor app), make and then submit a pull request.

 Don't forget to test :

 -   set environment variables `COVERAGE` and `COVERAGE_APP_FOLDER` (e.g. `set COVERAGE 1` or `COVERAGE=1`)
--   meteor test-packages
+-   meteor npm run lint:fix

 ## Credits